scottx611x/CSCI-S-40/Lecture/Lectures.md

   - Address Resolution:
     - It seems simple, but it isn't
       - <img width="715" alt="screen shot 2018-07-25 at 10 14 16 pm" src="https://user-images.githubusercontent.com/5629547/43237509-1b50da00-9058-11e8-984b-eb3014c84685.png">
+    - The client only needs to know the IP of the DNS server it has been configured to use
+    - A DNS server is called a resolver
+    - Uses TCP & UDP for different things
+    - In order to answer a query for a host outside of its own zone, it must ask other DNS servers for that information
+    -